t-mullen/Web-Broadcasting-Software/README.md

 The UI and functionality of WBS is modeled around Open Broadcasting Software (OBS), but can be easily modified to suit less technical users.

-(If you've never used similar software, click "+" on scenes, then "+" on sources.
+(If you've never used similar software, click "+" on scenes, then "+" on sources (you may need to wait 2-3 seconds the first time).
 Select a media device.
 You can then drag and resize that video, or add more videos to make a composite.)

 ## install